wesker-albert/gitchangelog/README.rst

 **Use your commit log to make a beautiful and configurable changelog file.**

-.. note:: This fork of gitchangelog now requires the revived/updated pystache
+.. note:: The updated version of gitchangelog works best with the updated
-          repo `available here`_.
+          pystache version `available here`_ (thought it should also ""work" with the last release on pypi).
+Please file a github issue here if you encounter any problems.

 .. _available here: https://github.com/sarnold/pystache